NickGrunert/master-thesis/modules/02_algorithm.typ

       S_"neg" &= (sum_(i=0)^n abs(i)) / N \
       S &= S_"pos" * p + S_"neg" * (1 - p) $ <formula:score>

-    In @fig:scores:squareornot the difference between using the square of the surface size and not using it is shown.
+    In @fig:scores:squareornot the difference between using the square of Safethe surface size and not using it is shown.
     Looking at the positive score, it becomes clear that it does indeed have the intended effect, as in @fig:scores:squareornot:a the bigger surface is rewarded more than the smaller one, while in @fig:scores:squareornot:b the smaller surface is rewarded more than the bigger one which in turn leads to the clearly worse segmentation on the right having the same positive score, even though the noise edges inside surfaces are clearly visible and divide big surfaces into multiple smaller ones.
     On the other hand this example also shows the working effect of the negative score, as the more an image is to the right the lower the resulting score, due to the fact that the right images have a lot of area falsely filtered out.
     Also the absolute values of positive scores are not comparible between the two approaches, since the squared scores have a higher variety of values, since there denominator becomes bigger.